Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 ## Set Application Importance

 To set an application's importance level within your organization, go to its **Overview** page and click the **Settings** icon.
 In the **Application Defaults** dialog, use the **Importance** field to select a level from the dropdown menu.
-The value appears in the application's metadata in the UI, and may also be used in your organization's integrations settings.
+The value appears in the application's metadata in the UI; you may also use it in your organization's integrations settings.

 ## Tag Applications